- > MacBook Air

 There was once an 11in model of the MacBook Air, but that was discontinued a long time ago, and is no longer available from Apple.
 It might still be available second-hand from sites like eBay and CEX, though.

 All the MacBook Pro models currently available now feature a Touch Bar - a touchscreen portion of the keyboard that replaces the function keys.
 Its display changes depending on the task you are undertaking, and it is fully customisable too.
 It also features Touch ID, bringing fingerprint security to the Mac following its introduction to the iPhone and iPad.
 It's the closest to a touchscreen you can get on a Mac.
-Prior to the July 2019 update the entry-level models lacked this feature, but now they share it with their counterparts.

 Here's what the various base specs of the MacBook Pro cost.
 All are available in silver or Space Grey.